wessenstam/secretserver/module2/module2.rst

     C:\inetpub\wwwroot\SecretServer\encryption.config

-Thycotic strongly recommend that steps are taken to protect this file to prevent unauthorized access to the Secret Server database or individual secrets.
+Delinea strongly recommend that steps are taken to protect this file to prevent unauthorized access to the Secret Server database or individual secrets.
 Typically, there are three ways this can be achieved

 - Protecting the encryption.config file with DPAPI
 - Protecting the encryption.config file with EFS
 - Protecting the encryption.config file with an integrated HSM

 In this exercise we will use DPAPI to protect the encryption.config file.
-For more information on using EFS or a HSM please visit https://docs.thycotic.com/ss/10.9.0/security-hardening
+For more information on using EFS or a HSM please visit https://docs.thycotic.com/ss/11.1.0/security-hardening

 #.
 Ensure you are logged in to Secret Server with the account created during the installation (ss_admin / *Provided by trainer*)
 #.
 Open a file explorer window and navigate to **C:\\inetpub\\wwwroot\\SecretServer** and copy the **encryption.config** file to your desktop.

    ..
 Note::
-       In a production environment Thycotic would recommend storing this in a physical vault or HSM
+       In a production environment Delinea would recommend storing this in a physical vault or HSM

 #.
 Navigate to the **Admin > Configuration** page
 #.
 Select the security tab and scroll down to the bottom of the page and click the **Encrypt Key Using DPAPI** button